Essential Registers for Instruction Execution

 - Memory Address Register (MAR) :

 It contains the address of a location of main memory from where information has to be fetched for information has to be stored.
-Contents of MAR is directly connected to the address bus.
+Contents of MAR are directly connected to the address bus.

 Apart from these registers, we may use other registers which may be invisible to the user, e.g., temporary Buffering registers.